 Participants who become eligible for promotion will join the Pro Ladder at the start of the next Pro Ladder Season.

 Ranking.
 Participants on the Pro Ladder will compete against one another for Matchmaking Rating (“MMR”).
 Participants will be awarded a separate MMR for each faction in GWENT.
 A Participant’s total overall MMR on the Pro Ladder will be calculated as the sum of the MMR across his/her four (4) most played factions or as otherwise decided by CD PROJEKT RED at its sole discretion from time to time (“Overall MMR”).

 Crown Points and Pro Ladder Season Reset.

 Within seven (7) days from the end of each Pro Ladder Season, points (which we refer to as “Crown Points”) will be awarded by CD PROJEKT RED to Participants who have achieved the highest Overall MMR at any point throughout the Pro Ladder Season (even if their end-of-season Overall MMR is lower), as shown in the table below.

-At the end of each Pro Ladder Season, the bottom 10% of Participants on the Pro Ladder, as well as those Participants who played less than 10 games on the Pro Ladder throughout that Pro Ladder Season, will lose the ability to play in the Pro Ladder.
+At the end of each Pro Ladder Season, all Participants who played less than 50 games on the Pro Ladder throughout that Pro Ladder Season will lose the ability to Play in the Pro Ladder.
+After that step would be complete, the bottom 10% of the remaining Participants on the Pro Ladder will lose the ability to play in the Pro Ladder.
 MMR will be reset for all Participants remaining on the Pro Ladder.